 Unfortunately, not all hard drives are created equal; SSDs in particular pose a unique challenge in data erasure, and currently there is no standard method for securely deleting data from Solid State devices.
 HDDs, however, are generally far easier to sanitize.

-In order to understand how to properly deal with your storage assets, it’s important to first understand generally how they work.
+In order to understand how to properly deal with your storage assets, and implement sufficient enterprise data security procedures, it’s important to first understand generally how they work.
 Our previous article on storage devices should help with that, if needed.

 Enterprise Data Security Best Practices